stetizu1/tabular-data-visualization/README.md

 In the root of the application
 * Use `yarn` to install the dependencies.
 * Use `yarn start` to run the application.

+## Example datasets
+Application provides sample datasets.
+Additional examples of datasets that can be loaded as a file can be found in the `load-test-data` directory.
+You can also observe the required file format on them.